Consonants, Blends and Diagraphs

 Statistical Analysis:

-Analysis of the database indicates that there are sixty-six beginning consonants, blends and diagraph combinations for the beginning sound.
+Analysis of the database indicates that there are sixty-six beginning consonants, blends and digraph combinations for the beginning sound.
 See Table 1.

-Analysis of the database indicates that there are forty-six ending sound consonants, blends and diagraph combinations.
+Analysis of the database indicates that there are forty-six ending sound consonants, blends and digraph combinations.
 See Table 1.

 · Consonants Lessons 1 - 28